one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 unfair academic advantage for oneself or an unfair academic advantage or disadvantage for any other member or members of the academic community.
 Include but not limited by:

+1. cheating (including plagiarism),
-cheating (including plagiarism),fabrication or alteration of information and documents (lies in general),theft,sabotage (lesson disruption, bomb calls, fire alarms).
+2. fabrication or alteration of information and documents (lies in general),
+3. theft,
+4. sabotage (lesson disruption, bomb calls, fire alarms).

 Students shall be considered to be cheating if involved in any of the following: using unauthorized cheat sheets, opening books during closed-book tests, talking during tests, plagiarising (as defined by instructor), or in any other case of cheating detected.
 Plagiarism can take several forms, including but not limited to:

-Using the exact words of another student.Copying and pasting materials from the Internet or other electronic resources without
+1. Using the exact words of another student.
+2. Copying and pasting materials from the Internet or other electronic resources without

 proper citation, quotation or referencing.

-Accepting excessive assistance from another person in writing.Writing a computer program that is the same or closely similar to public sources or
+1. Accepting excessive assistance from another person in writing.
+2. Writing a computer program that is the same or closely similar to public sources or

 solutions of other students.